binhut2001/CSE-110-Project-/index.md

 - I fell off of a two-story building without breaking a single bone.

 ## Me as a CS Student
-- I'm most confident in C++ and Java.
+- I'm most proficient in C++ and Java.
+- Basic knowledge of HTML & CSS but able to learn quickly.
 - I'm looking to get into more specialzied fields such as Web dev, UX/UI designer, and more.
 - Currently in my first ever software developing class to learn about what it's like to be a Software Engineer.
 - My favorite website to practice coding is [LeetCode](https://leetcode.com/)